gsam95/Data-Stories/part-2.md

 The Indian diaspora abroad, unless closely following the news, could be cut-off from the lived reality.
 But they could be emotionally and tangibly involved in the politics of the country.
 This could be my secondary target auidence.
 I picked him to test waters on how my story communicates with this group.

+**Summary**

+The third interview had suggestions on altering the tone.
+That I should claim and tell the user.
+Instead of leaving room for them to answer themselves.
+This would be a main change.
+I want the voter to decide for themselves.
+I feel the story is more effective when they conclude themselves.
+Feeding my ideas could be ineffective because there is so much of that outside anyway.
+This was a good observation, but I'll probably choose with the tone I have at the moment.

+The main thing I would like to address from my second interview is the 'give me some numbers to compare' the lynching and communal violence numbers with.
+This I feel is a good challenge both for the story telling and persoanlly - how do I make the numbers speak for themselves without any comparison.
+Any life lost is a crime.
+There shouldn't be a high/low comparison for the gravity to hit the reader.

+The first interview made me consider if I should have pages on context setting.

+**Details**

 | Interview 1 - Feedback/Questions                 |  Synthesis                       | Anticipated Changes for Part III |
 |-------------------------------------------------------|------------------------------------------|----------------------------------|